Biltmore Homespun: From Raw Wool to Finished Fabric

 Where did the wool come from?

-Most of the raw wool used to create Biltmore Homespun was sourced from New Zealand and Australia.
-It journeyed across the Pacific Ocean in cargo ships, arriving at major U.S. seaports before being transported by train to Asheville.
+Most of the raw wool used to create Biltmore Homespun was sourced from Australia and New Zealand.
+It traveled across the ocean by cargo ship, arriving at major U.S. seaports before being transported by train to Asheville.

 Sacks of raw wool at Biltmore Industries.